Bonner Bridge Construction

 Gov. Mario M. Cuomo Bridge

-The second project is the Gov. Mario M. Cuomo Bridge (Tappan Zee Bridge replacement).
+A second project is the Gov. Mario M. Cuomo Bridge (Tappan Zee Bridge replacement).
 For this structure, design of nearly 60 approach piers was standardized to permit the use of precast concrete “tubs” for the waterline footings and pier caps.
 Some of these concrete tubs were a story high and the size of a tennis court.
 They were fabricated off-site and later lifted into place using one of the largest derrick barge cranes in the world.
 ABC prefabrication of these tubs as well as large sections of the steel approach superstructure helped the contractor keep to an aggressive construction schedule.
-Construction could proceed simultaneously on site and in prefabrication yards across the country, accelerating completion and opening of the first replacement bridge.
+Construction could proceed simultaneously on site and in prefabrication yards across the country, accelerating completion of the replacement bridge compared with traditional field construction.

 Precast concrete footing tubs with rebar for the Governor Mario M. Cuomo Bridge